My Metalwork Workshop

 The Milling Machine

 I bought my milling machine much more recently (August 2014) than my mini-lathe.
 I'd found I was reaching the limits of the capabilities of the lathe relatively often, so I waited until I could afford a more powerful milling machine before diving in.
 The milling machine is a Sieg SX3 with an R8 taper, bought from arceurotrade when they had one of their periodic offers on (lots of free tools thrown in).
+There's some information on the modifications I've made to the milling machine on this page.

 The Harrison M250 Lathe